terra-money/docs/docs/develop/sdks/terra-js/station-mobile.md

 # Terra Station Mobile App

-Terra Station Mobile is an application to interact with Terra Core.
+Terra Station Mobile is an application that enables users to interact with Terra Core.

 Terra Station Mobile allows users to:

 - Create wallets and send tokens
-- Get involved with staking, by browsing through validator information and delegating Luna tokens
+- Get involved with staking by browsing through validator information and delegating Luna tokens.
 - Atomically swap currencies on the Terra network at the effective on-chain exchange rate
-- QRCode support for easy interactions when sending assets and recovering wallets
+- Use QRCodes for easy interactions when sending assets and recovering wallets

 ## URL Scheme

-Terra Station Mobile includes a custom [URL Scheme](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) to let developers trigger different actions in the app.
+Terra Station Mobile includes a custom [URL Scheme](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) that lets developers trigger different actions in the app.

-These URL handlers can be opened by scanning a QR code, or just opening the link directly.
+These URL handlers can be opened by scanning a QR code or opening the link directly.

 ### Send

-Send is used to prompt the user to send the specified funds to the desired recipient.
-This can be used to accept payment for goods and other point of sale configurations.
+The send function allows a user to send a specified amount of funds to a recipient.
+This function can be used to accept payment for goods and other point-of-sale configurations.

 #### URL